elastic/kibana/x-pack/plugins/security_solution_ess/README.md

-# essSecurity
+# securitySolutionEss

-This plugin contains the ESS/on-prem deployments (non-serverless) customizations for Security Solution.
+This plugin contains the ESS/on-prem deployments (non-serverless) specific logic for Security Solution.